Binboukami/shatotto-api/README.md

 # shatotto API

-A **BLM Resources API** for the _critically acclaimed MMORPG Final Fantasy XIV, which DOES NOT have a free trial that DOES NOT include the entirety of "A Realm Reborn" AND the award-winning "Heavensward" expansion up to level 60 with no restrictions on playtime._
+A **BLM Resources API** for the _critically acclaimed MMORPG Final Fantasy XIV, which has a free trial that include the entirety of "A Realm Reborn" AND the award-winning "Heavensward" expansion up to level 60 with no restrictions on playtime._

 ## Build Setup